 Producer Korda was a charismatic movie mogul who went for big stories.
 Korda’s influence on Lean is indisputable.
 The Sound Barrier is the first film in which Lean attempts to tell a big story through the eyes of characters.
 It paves the way for his epic period, which began with The Bridge on the River Kwai (1957).

-The Sound Barrier is also the last of the three films Lean made with then wife Anne Todd (The Passionate Friends and Madeleine are the other two).
+The Sound Barrier is also the last of three films Lean made with then-wife Anne Todd (The Passionate Friends and Madeleine are the other two).
 The marriage deteriorated during the shooting, and by the time the film wrapped production, the director had ended ties with his muse (they remained legally married until 1957).

-It’s too bad because Todd was to Lean what Grace Kelly was to Hitchcock: she was a perfect fit for Lean’s style.
-Todd is terrific here.
-Sir Ralph Richardson is also wonderful as Todd’s aloof father — the role won the actor the prestigious and coveted New York Film Critics Circle Award for Best Actor.
-Richardson’s Ridgefield is both hero and villain, and that’s an extremely hard trick to pull off.
+That’s too bad because Todd was to Lean what Grace Kelly was to Alfred Hitchcock: she was a perfect fit for Lean’s style.
+The still underrated Todd is terrific here.
+Sir Ralph Richardson is also wonderful as Todd’s aloof father — Richardson’s Ridgefield is both hero and villain, and that’s an extremely hard trick to pull off.
+The role won the actor the prestigious and coveted New York Film Critics Circle Award for Best Actor.

 The unsung heroes of the film are second unit director Anthony Squire and test pilot John Derry — together they shot the awesome flying sequences.
-The rest of the film was shot by Jack Hildyard (55 Days at Peking and The V.I.P.s).
+The rest of the film was shot by Jack Hildyard (55 Days at Peking and Lion of the Desert).
 Oscar-winning English composer Malcolm Arnold (The Bridge on the River Kwai) wrote a fine music score.
 The film won a well-deserved Oscar for its sound design.